thehuskygamer24/bluerec/README.md

 i forgot

 ### info
-blue rec provides an non toxic rec room server for 2017 builds at this time
+blue rec provides an non toxic portable rec room server for 2017

 ### what works as if now